SmartTokenLabs/ST404/CASESTUDY.md

 - "Before Transaction" shows the initial state before any transfers.
 - "After Alice sends to Bob" reflects the state after Alice has transferred the ERC721 token to Bob, leading to Alice's balance decreasing by 1 and Bob's increasing by 1.
-- "After Bob transforms & sends to Charle" demonstrates Bob's action of converting the ERC721 token into a malleable form and then transferring 0.5 of an ERC20 token to John.
-This results in Bob having a balance of 0.5 ERC20 tokens and John receiving 0.5 ERC20 tokens.
+- "After Bob transforms & sends to Charle" demonstrates Bob's action of converting the ERC721 token into a malleable form and then transferring 0.5 of an ERC20 token to Charle.
+This results in Bob having a balance of 0.5 ERC20 tokens and Charle receiving 0.5 ERC20 tokens.

 The following table shows the changes in ERC721 ownership for each participant at different stages of the transactions based on the scenario described.